Give me a Septic Tank System or give the Environment death.

 Sewer treatment plants play a role in maintaining public health and attempting to preserve the environment.
 Here’s a simplified breakdown of how they operate:

-- Collection: The process begins with the collection of wastewater from homes, businesses, and industries through an extensive network of underground pipes called sewers.
+1. Collection: The process starts with collecting wastewater from homes, businesses, and industries.
+An extensive network of underground pipes, called sewers, handles this collection.
 These sewers carry the wastewater to the treatment plant.

-- Primary Treatment: In the primary treatment stage, the wastewater flows into large settlement tanks, also known as primary clarifiers.
-Here, the heavier solids settle to the bottom, forming a layer of sludge, while lighter materials like oils and grease float to the surface.
+3. Primary Treatment: In the primary treatment stage, the wastewater flows into large settlement tanks, also known as primary clarifiers.
+Here, the heavier solids settle to the bottom and form a layer of sludge.
+Lighter materials like oils and grease float to the surface.
 Skimmers remove the floating materials, while the settled sludge is collected for further processing.

-- Settling: In the next step, the wastewater flows into settling tanks called secondary clarifiers.
-Here, the activated sludge, which contains the beneficial bacteria, settles at the bottom, while clarified water moves to the next stage.
+5. Settling: In the next step, the wastewater flows into settling tanks called secondary clarifiers.
+Here, the activated sludge settles at the bottom.
+It contains the beneficial bacteria.
+Meanwhile, clarified water moves to the next stage.

-- Discharge or Reuse: Once the wastewater has been thoroughly treated, it can either be discharged into a nearby water body like a river or used for beneficial purposes such as irrigation or industrial processes, depending on local regulations and the quality of the treated water.
+7. Discharge or Reuse: Once the wastewater has been thoroughly treated, it can be discharged into a nearby water body.
+This could be a river.
+Alternatively, it can be used for beneficial purposes such as irrigation or industrial processes.
+The decision depends on local regulations and the quality of the treated water.

-Overall, sewer treatment plants operate through a combination of physical, biological, and chemical processes to remove pollutants and try to protect public health and the environment.
-There are alot of great employees and great minds who work at sewer treatment plants and they all do their best to keep the environment clean BUT the problem is what they cannot see.
-Everything works as designed to BUT when there is a dead zone of life where the sewer treatment plant “Dumps” the “Filtered Waste” for final treatment aka disposal into the environment, Here is where environmental disaster begins and grows everyday.
+Sewer treatment plants operate through a combination of physical, biological, and chemical processes.
+These processes remove pollutants and protect public health.
+They also try to safeguard the environment.
+Many great employees work at sewer treatment plants.
+These great minds do their best to keep the environment clean.
+However, the problem is what they cannot see.
+Everything works as designed.
+But in dead zones where the sewer treatment plant “Dumps” the “Filtered Waste” for final treatment, environmental disaster begins.
+It grows every day.
 Septic Tank systems stop this.
 (See #1 below!)

 How sewer treatment plants pollute the environment